 In 2009 Scanlin was presented with a Lifetime Achievement Award for "...dedication to craft education" by the Georgia Art Education Association.
 She was also granted a Life Membership in Southern Highland Craft Guild in 2009.
 She is a Fellow of the Hambidge Center for the Creative Arts, and has had artist residencies there as well as at the Lillian E. Smith Center.

 Her work is found at Allanstand in the FAC, Asheville and at Piedmont Craftsmen Gallery, Winston-Salem, NC.
 She welcomes commissions of tapestry works.
 In addition to her studio work, Scanlin teaches weaving in several places, including John C. Campbell Folk School, Penland, and Arrowmont.
 In 2014, she will be teaching at John Campbell Folk School and Peters Valley School of Craft.
+In 2015, she will once more be at John Campbell Folk School.
 Check the left side margin at her blog for the contact information for upcoming classes.

 For more information about Tommye Scanlin's tapestry work, please visit her blog called Works in Progress.